 Website : http://www.shiac.org

-The Shanghai International Economic and Trade Arbitration Commission, also known as the Shanghai International Arbitration Center (SHIAC), was established in 1988 and is regarded as the pioneering Chinese arbitration institution dealing with international arbitration cases.
+The Shanghai International Economic and Trade Arbitration Commission, also known as the Shanghai International Arbitration Centre (SHIAC), was established in 1988 and is regarded as the pioneering Chinese arbitration institution dealing with international arbitration cases.

 Parties from more than 70 countries and regions have participated in SHIAC arbitrations.
 The arbitral awards of SHIAC have been recognised and enforced under the New York Convention in more than 50 countries and regions.

-In order to keep up with the trends of international commercial arbitration, SHIAC has begun to revise its Arbitration Rules (the Rules) and SHIAC Free Trade Zone Arbitration Rules (the FTZ Rules), at the same time drafting the new Aviation Arbitration Rules (the Aviation Rules) and Guidelines of Services for Ad Hoc Arbitration (the Guidelines).
+In order to keep up with the trends of international commercial arbitration, SHIAC has begun to revise its Arbitration Rules (the Rules) and SHIAC Free Trade Zone Arbitration Rules (the FTZ Rules), at the same time as drafting the new Aviation Arbitration Rules (the Aviation Rules) and Guidelines of Services for Ad Hoc Arbitration (the Guidelines).

 The Rules will be updated to include articles on registering and handling investor-state disputes.
 As to the procedure, the Rules contain provisions on interim measures, consolidation, resuming the arbitration procedure, and perfecting the rules relating to withdrawal of the claim and the case.